Maxim Emelyanychev and Vilde Frang join us in two works that capture the rebellious spirit and heroism of the time.

 Both the ‘Eroica’ (Heroic) Symphony and Violin Concerto, rebelled against contemporary expectations of what a symphony or concerto should be.
 Both are unprecedentedly epic, taking the performers to the edge of their resources.
 Here is where mettle is tested, the place where rebels become heroes.

-Our heroes-in-chief today will be Norwegian superstars Vilde Frang and Maxim Emelyanychev, returning to conduct the OAE following acclaimed collaborations in Saint-Saëns, Grieg and Sibelius.
+Our heroes-in-chief today will be Norwegian superstar Vilde Frang and Maxim Emelyanychev, returning to conduct the OAE following acclaimed collaborations in Saint-Saëns, Grieg and Sibelius.